Jorshyy/Jorshyy/README.md

 - 👋 Hi, I’m @Jorshyy
 - 👀 I’m interested in always improving my yesterday self.
-- 🌱 I’m currently learning JavaScript then will be moving onto HTML/CSS in the next couple months.
+- 🌱 I’m currently teaching myself to become a Full-Stack Developer.
-- 💞️ I’m looking to collaborate on making websites for clients.
-I would love to collaberate on websites and make a team to deliver quality websites.
+- 💞️ I’m looking to collaborate to join an entry level job.
 - 📫 How to reach me ...
 You can message or email me anytime!
-Jorshyy19367@gmail.com
+Jorshyy19367@gmail.com (208)-982-7437

 <!---
 Jorshyy/Jorshyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.